 Use Anti-Reflective Lenses – These are designed to boost the contrast of what you’re viewing while minimizing the glare of blue light that’s emitted from the sun and your electronics.

-If you’re concerned about blue light affecting your eyesight, stop by any Laurier Optical location to talk to one of our eye care professionals.
+If you’re concerned about blue light affecting your eyesight, stop by any Laurier Optical location to talk to one of our professionals.
 They can answer your questions, perform an eye exam and offer more recommendations to keep your eyes safe.